drewpendergrass/CHEEREIO/docs/The-ensemble-configuration-file.rst

 	.. attention::

-		This setting can lead your ensemble to ignore observations, and often comes up in debugging emails to you.
+		This setting can lead your ensemble to ignore observations, and often comes up in debugging emails to me.
 If your simulation is not updating, try setting to "False."

 .. option:: PriorWeightinSFAverage